Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 Help and treatment

-What is the safest treatment for hemorrhoids after childbirth?
-During gestation, therapy should be limited to topical preparations based on natural herbs.
+What treatment for hemorrhoids after childbirth is considered safe?
+During pregnancy, therapy should be limited to local preparations based on natural herbs.
 These are rectal creams, ointments and anti-inflammatory suppositories.
-After the lactation period, therapy can turn into effective minimally invasive procedures (excision of nodes or sclerotherapy).
+After the lactation period, therapy can transition to effective minimally invasive procedures (nodal excision or sclerotherapy).

 Important!
-If hemorrhoids were diagnosed, then the treatment should be carried out by a proctologist.
-During lactation, independent attempts to cope with the disease can harm the baby when eating.
+If hemorrhoids have been diagnosed, treatment should be carried out by a proctologist.
+During lactation, independent attempts to cope with the disease can harm the baby's nutrition.

-Therapy of the disease at home implies a whole range of actions to eliminate the inflammatory process.
+Treatment of the disease at home involves a whole range of actions to eliminate the inflammatory process.
 If hemorrhoids are diagnosed, therapy depends on the stage of development of the disease.
-For example, women in whom an ailment is detected by chance during a diagnostic study are prescribed only preventive treatment regimens.
-This is a diet, hygiene, a set of exercises, herbal baths.
+For example, women whose disease is discovered by chance during a diagnostic test are prescribed only preventive treatment regimens.
+This includes diet, hygiene, a set of exercises, and herbal baths.

-Girls who complain of pain, burning and bleeding are prescribed oral medications, rectal suppositories, herbal baths, herbal infusions, ointments, creams and gels, cleansing enemas.
+Girls who complain of pain, burning and bleeding are prescribed oral medications, rectal suppositories, herbal baths, infusions of medicinal herbs, ointments, creams and gels, and cleansing enemas.

-If hemorrhoids have passed into the acute phase, when nodes fall out and bleeding is a frequent occurrence, surgical treatment is recommended for such patients.
+If hemorrhoids have entered the acute phase, when the nodes fall out and bleeding is common, surgical treatment is recommended for such patients.

-Namely, the excision of nodes.
-In some cases, minimally invasive methods can be dispensed with: sclerotherapy, photocoagulation, laser treatment, ligation with a latex ring.
+Namely, excision of nodes.
+In some cases, minimally invasive methods can be used: sclerotherapy, photocoagulation, laser treatment, latex ring ligation.

 Medications